Indigestion vs Hypochlorhydria

 Betaine hydrochloride supplementation increases hydrochloric acid in the stomach, destroys detrimental bacteria in the stomach, and enhances the absorption of nutrients.
 Betaine stimulates the conversion of pepsinogen to pepsin to aid digestion.

-Sources of betaine:
+Sources of Betaine:

 • Echinacea, beetroot, spinach, wheat flour, broccoli